jhatch/node-cluster/README.md

 ## Overview
 NodeJS as of v0.12 comes with the [cluster](https://stash1.internal.jibe.com/projects/NJS/repos/jibe-node-labs-cluster/browse) package.
 This allows us to balance our Node apps across multiple CPU cores despite NodeJS being inherently single threaded.
 We could begin using multi-core machines to improve throughput of our apps, while still load balancing those machines themselves for reliability.

+## Caveats
+Each worker has its own memory space.
+If processes need to share state they cannot do it via in memory objects!
+For example with sessions, you'd need to use something like Redis to share that state as a simple in-memory cache would not work across processes.

 ## To run the example:

 `npm start`